Top 13 Bottled Water Brands

 Vichy Catalan Logo

-The Vichy Catalan brand is named after the thermal spring near which the water bottling plant is located.
-The cozy paradise corner in the Spanish municipality of Caldas de Malavella was used for hydrotherapy since ancient times: archaeologists have found many fragments of Roman baths there.
+The Vichy Catalan brand is named after the thermal spring near the bottling plant.
+The cozy paradise in the Spanish municipality of Caldas de Malavella has been used for hydrotherapy since ancient times: archaeologists have found many fragments of Roman baths here.

-In 1889, the production of bottled water began here.
-It appeared on pharmacy shelves and was sold as a remedy for hypertension, liver, and stomach diseases.
-Over time, people started drinking it without a prescription.
+In 1889, bottled water production began here.
+It appeared on pharmacy shelves and was sold as a remedy for hypertension and liver and stomach diseases.
+Over time, people began to drink it without a prescription.

-In 1959, the plant was mechanized, which allowed sales to increase by 3.5 times.
-Of course, the growing popularity of water was reflected in its physicochemical properties.
-The high content of carbonates and salts, as well as the excellent taste of Vichy Catalan, made the brand famous worldwide.
+In 1959, the plant was mechanized, which increased sales by 3.5 times.
+Of course, the growing popularity of water affected its physical and chemical properties.
+The high content of carbonates and salts, along with the excellent taste of Vichy Catalan, made the brand famous worldwide.

 Volvic